ichristod/language-drift/README.md

 This project aims to compare different distributional text representations to determine whether semantic drift occurs and how it impacts the different text representations.

+[]: # 'TODO' Give credits to https://github.com/seinan9/LSCDiscovery and other projects that it was based on.

 ## Table of Contents

 - [Install](#install)